spazznolo/spazznolo.github.io/_posts/2023-06-22-goalie-performance-3.md

 In this post, I'm going to address the first outstanding assumption.
 </p>
 <p>
 Like shot quality, the effect of age on performance is a well-researched concept.
 It has been shown that goalies improve as they age, peak at a certain age (which we won't assume until we see the data), and then recede for, well, forever.
-I'm going to re-create analyses on the age curve to get custom numbers for this project.
+To customize the analysis for this project, I will recreate the age curve analysis.
 Here are the steps:
     - Obtain goalie birth dates, derive age for each game.
     - Define new analysis population (we won't find every goalie's date of birth).
     - Explore age.